EugeneGIS/AGDAbook/docs/05-RF_Cl.md

 Selecting predictive variables is a key stage of landslide susceptibility modelling when using a data-driven approach.
 There is no consensus about the number of variables and which variables should be used.
-In the present exercice e will use the following:
+In the present exercise e will use the following:

 -   **DEM (digital elevation model)**: provided by the Swiss Federal Offce of Topography.
     The elevation is not a direct conditioning factor for landslide; however, it can reflect differences in vegetation characteristics and soil